ranawael1/GYM/README.md

 ## Features

+For Guests:

+-  View Data

 For Admins they can:
--  CRUD on Branches , Offers ,Classes ,Trainers and Events.
+-  CRUD on Users ,Branches , Offers ,Classes ,Trainers and Events.
--  Send  Notifications To all Users about New Branches , Offers , Classes ,Trainers and Events.

 For logged in Users they can:

+- View Data
 - Can Login with their Google Accounts
 - Edit their own profile
-- See the Notification about any New Event, offers, classes and Trainers.
+- Receive Notification about any New Event, offers, classes and Trainers.
 - Subscribe/Unsubscribe to any Class and add it to Favorites.
+- Reserve a place in an event
+- Make Payment